mediachain/mediachain/rfc/mediachain-rfc-3.md

 - `Folding` - Producing a single flattened representation of a chain of updates, reconciling any conflicts and discarding bad information in the process.
 - `Clients` - Embedded API or external nodes, which are the interface for end-user nodes to receive a stream of updates to the `Journal` from `Transactor` nodes, and for communicating writes to the `Transactors`.
 They also conduct reads and writes to the `Datastore`.
 - `Transactors` - Core of Mediachain.
 Accepts writes to the `Journal` from `Clients`, serves `Clients` with views of the `Journal`, and records transactions on their behalf.
 (Referred to as `Peer Nodes` in RFC-2.)
+- `Media Identifier` - One of several types of strings that can be used to indicate the identity of a media work.
+Most Indexer subsystems will resolve this identifier into a canonical ID.
+See more in the `Media Identifiers` section.

 ## Roadmap